abhi-dyna/PreProd-RUM/RUM-Docker.md

 1. Navigate to User sessions from the burger menu on the left.
 There will be no user sessions
 ![US1](./assets/rum/Dynatrace/US2.png)

-1. Create a user session by navigating through the sample-bank application in an incognito window and then close the broweser window when complete.
+1. Create a user session by navigating through the sample application in an incognito window and then close the broweser window when complete.
 ![GIF](./assets/rum/Application/GIF.gif)

 1. Navigate back to the Dynatrace tenant and view the the user action